Hendrix-CS/csci322/index.md

   - [ ] Project 12A

-*I will use the recommended deadline schedule for 9 projects, except that I will turn in Project 5 by XXX.*
+*I will use the recommended deadline schedule for 9 projects, except that my deadlines will be at 10pm instead of 5pm, and I will turn in Project 5 by XXX.*

 *My work plan is as follows: ...*